-As part of our Lighting Design Ideas for the Home series, the team at skinflint take a look at illuminating your entrance and hallway areas, sharing some insightful tips for how to incorporate vintage feature lighting into your scheme.
+As part of our Lighting Design Ideas for the Home series, the team at skinflint take a look at illuminating your entrance and hallway areas, sharing insightful tips and favourite examples of how to incorporate vintage feature lighting into your scheme.
 If you're feeling inspired you can shop and explore our collection of vintage hallway lighting here.

 The hallway is the first space you enter in the home and the lighting effect you create here will set the tone for the rest of your domestic space.
 It's certainly an environment in which you’ll want to feel a welcoming cozy glow on a long autumn evening, whilst still maintaining sufficient illumination for your essential home activities.